input-output-hk/peras-design/analytics/certificates-jan2025.md

 The certificate must contain the following information:

 - Common to all votes
-    - Election ID: Presumably a 32-byte identifier for the Peras election is included in the certificate, though perhaps this is not strictly necessary.
+    - Election ID: Presumably a 8-byte identifier for the Peras election is included in the certificate, though perhaps this is not strictly necessary.
 This could just be the slot number.
     - Message: the 32-byte hash of the Praos block being boosted is also included in the certificate.
 - Identity of voters
     - Persistent voters are encoded in a bitset of size $m$, occupying $\left\lceil m / 8 \right\rceil$ bytes.
-    - Non-persistent voters are encoded by their Pool ID (or equivalent), occupying 32 bytes each and hence $32 \cdot (n - m)$ bytes total.
+    - Non-persistent voters are encoded by their Pool ID (or equivalent), occupying 28 bytes each and hence $28 \cdot (n - m)$ bytes total.
     - Alternatively, all possible voters could be assigned bits in a bitset, with size $\left\lceil N_\text{pools} / 8 \right\rceil$.
 - Eligibility proof
     - Persistent voters are eligible by definition (by virtue of their stake in the epoch), so no proof is needed.
-    - Non-persistent voters prove eligibility with a 96-byte BLS signature on the message, occupying $96 \cdot (n - m)$ bytes total.
+    - Non-persistent voters prove eligibility with a 48 byte (compressed) BLS signature on the message, occupying $48 \cdot (n - m)$ bytes total.
 - Aggregate signatures
-    - Signed message: This aggregate BLS signature on the message is 96 bytes.
+    - Signed message: This aggregate BLS signature on the message is 48 bytes (compressed).
-    - Signed election proofs: Perhaps not strictly necessary, but another 96 byte BLS signature can attest to the proof of the eligibility, see **BLS.BSig** in [the Leios paper](https://iohk.io/en/research/library/papers/high-throughput-blockchain-consensus-under-realistic-network-assumptions/).
+    - Signed election proofs: Perhaps not strictly necessary, but another 48 byte (compressed) BLS signature can attest to the proof of the eligibility, see **BLS.BSig** in [the Leios paper](https://iohk.io/en/research/library/papers/high-throughput-blockchain-consensus-under-realistic-network-assumptions/).

 Thus the total certificate size is

 $$
-\text{certificate bytes} = 256 + \left\lceil \frac{m}{8} \right\rceil + 128 \cdot (n - m)
+\text{certificate bytes} = 136 + \left\lceil \frac{m}{8} \right\rceil + 76 \cdot (n - m)
 $$

 but not including any minor overhead arising from CBOR serialization.
 As noted previously, only a quorum of votes actually needs to be recorded.